goens/lost-pop-lean/README.md

   where sys := { {T0}, {T1, T2}, {T3} } ✓
 ```

+Note that the (axiomatic) allowed/disallowed annotations now go after this system description.

 # Defining new Architectures

 To define a new architecture, we need to add an implementation in:
 `Pop/Arch/<NEWARCH>.lean` and then add it to the `Pop/Arch.lean` file, like the other architectures.

-The architecture in the model is described by two typeclasses, `ArchReq` and `Arch`:
+The architecture in the model is described by two [typeclasses](https://leanprover.github.io/functional_programming_in_lean/type-classes/pos.html#classes-and-instances), `ArchReq` and `Arch`:
 ```
 class ArchReq where
   (type : Type 0)